mdshamoon/docs/docs/5. Reporting and Analytics/Connection to V5 Data Studio Report.md

 1. Connect `contacts`, `messages`, and `message conversations` through 'My Projects'
 2. Connect `flat fields`, `monthly active users`, `Contact collections`, `success messages` and `flow context` by replacing your Dataset ID into the preset 'Custom Query'.
-3. Connect `flow Results` and `Contact Collection` by running a query in BigQuery before connecting the data sources.
+3. Connect `flow Results` and `Contact Collection` by running a query for each in BigQuery before connecting the data sources.

 3 .
 Your reports will be ready.